E-scooter vs cyclist: Auckland man breaks hand, knocked unconscious, after collision

 "They told me it was a bit of a grey area."

-According to the NZ Transport Agency, it was illegal for electric scooters to ride in "designated cycle lanes that are part of the road (which were designed for the sole use of cyclists)".
+According to the NZ Transport Agency, it is illegal for electric scooters to ride in "designated cycle lanes that are part of the road (which were designed for the sole use of cyclists)".

 However, e-scooters were legally allowed to be used on the footpath, shared paths and separated cycleways.
-Accoring to Auckland Transport, Quay St is a separated cycleway.
+According to Auckland Transport, Quay St is a separated cycleway.

 Cannon feared despite his financial and emotional costs nothing would likely come of the incident, and he wanted to warn other road users.